Numorian/yawast-ng/docs/index.md

 ## Documentation

-Details about YAWAST and how to use it can be found below:
+Details about yawast-ng and how to use it can be found below:

 * [Installation](https://numorian.github.io/yawast-ng/installation/)
 * [Usage & Parameters](https://numorian.github.io/yawast-ng/usage/)